-I have to confess to a bit of an addiction to carrots and usually crunch on at least 2-3 raw each day – hence we always have a good stock of organic carrots in the fridge.
+I have to confess to a bit of an addiction to carrots and regularly crunch on one or two each day – hence we always have a good stock of organic carrots in the fridge.
 I tried growing them once but the supply just couldn’t keep up with the daily demand so I gave up!
-When there are some carrots around we also love a good carrot cake so I’ve adapted a favourite recipe to come up with an egg free, gluten free version that suits everyone’s particular dietary needs.
+When there are some carrots around we also love a good carrot cake so I’ve adapted a favourite recipe to come up with a gluten free version that suits everyone’s particular dietary needs.
 Sometimes I prefer to make muffins rather than cake as you get some sort of portion control (but this doesn’t mean they don’t disappear within the day!).

 GF, Vegan, dairy free

 - 1/3 cup (30g) dessicated coconut

 - ½ cup (40g) activated walnuts, roughly chopped

 - ½ tsp nutmeg